RiemannSphere/Bachelor-s-code/README.md

 To run the code you need to have model of cluster expecially luminosity, mass, color and stellar type of every single star.

 Work is still in progress.
-Code is pretty chaotic.
+Code is pretty chaotic but you can check last results in PDF and EPS files.